ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 I have been asked several times about my testing practices so I decided to spend some time and write them down for future reference and feedback.

-I don't take responsibility if you decide to apply these practices, in that case, you are on your own.
+`Disclaimer`: I don't take responsibility if you decide to apply these practices, in that case, you are on your own.
 You are warned :joy: :joy: :joy:

 Without further ado, let's start